GuuscoNL/CitySynth/README.md

 ## Documentation
 You can find the full documentation after cloning this repo and by opening the [html/index.html](html/index.html) file in the browser.

+## Possible improvements
+- Generating 10,000 segments currently takes about 10 seconds, and the generation time increases exponentially as more segments are wa.
+This is due to each RoadSegment needing to check for collisions with every other segment, which can be time consuming.
+One potential solution is to implement a Quadtree data structure, which would allow the segment to quickly identify and check collisions only with its close neighbors, but sadly I didn't have time to actually implement this.
+- Another improvement could be made to the rendering of roads, as there is a noticeable performance drop after generating 10,000 roads.
+One way to address this is by implementing the technique of Drawing Meshes Instanced, which allows rendering multiple instances with just a single draw call.
+Unfortunately, I didn't have enough time to implement this.

 ## Tools used / sources used
 - Raylib library used for the rendering of the city and the GUI.
   - [Raylib website](https://www.raylib.com/) - Ramon Santamaria (@raysan5)